 How much time will be required?
 Womenary classes meet each semester once a week.
 Courses vary in length from 4 - 10 weeks.
 Some professors will suggest optional reading that enrich and prepare the student for class can usually be completed within an hour.
-Extra reading or other assignments are completely optional and serve only as enrichment for the student..
+Extra reading or other assignments are completely optional and serve only as enrichment for the student.

 Will there be tests or homework?
 There are no tests.
 Extra reading or other assignments are completely optional and serve only as enrichment for the student.

 How are the classes set up?
 Classes are set up with tables in rows, much like a classroom.
-There will be teacing from the professor, short time of announcements, and 15 min break in the middle.
+There will be teaching from the professor, short time of announcements, and a 15 min break in the middle.
 Womenary classes lean more toward classroom environments than to traditional bible study groups you may have experienced.

 What should I bring to class?
-Most students bring a bible and something to take notes on.
-You will see laptops, notebooks or spirals, as well as traditional bibles, electronic bibles on tablets or cell phones.
+Most students bring a Bible and something to take notes on.
+You will see laptops, notebooks or spirals, as well as traditional Bibles, electronic Bibles on tablets or cell phones.
 Most students would also give you the insider tip to always bring a sweater.

 Who teaches Womenary classes?
 Professors who teach the Womenary curriculum are dynamic men and women with an outstanding variety of academic achievements and ministries.
 All are seminary graduates with multiple degrees.
 Most have completed doctorate studies in their chosen fields and others are actively working toward doctorate degrees.
 Every Womenary professor demonstrates a love of teaching, a love of God’s Word, and a heart for the women that enroll in their classes.
 Learn about each professors here.